seapagan/poetry-plugin-check-yanked/README.md

 ## Usage

-The plugin adds a new command to Poetry, `check-yanked`, which can be used to check if any of the dependencies in the `pyproject.toml` file have been yanked.
+The plugin adds a new command to Poetry, `check-yanked`, which can be used to check if any of the dependencies in the `pyproject.toml` file have been yanked from PyPI by their maintainers.
+There is usually a pretty good reason for a package to be yanked, so it's a good idea to check for yanked packages in your project.

 ```bash
 poetry check-yanked